arpitbbhayani/articles/blogs/copy-on-write.md

 CoW is just a semantic and it tells what and not how.
 Thus the implementation is all in the hands of the system and depending on the type of resource bing CoWed the implementation details differ.

+# Why should we Copy-on-Write
+Copy-on-Write is a wonderful way to save the copy operation is deferred to the first write it is possible to significantly reduce the resource consumption of unmodified copies, while adding a small overhead to resource-modifying operations when traversal operations vastly outnumber mutations

+ - removes the need of deep copying
+ - say if copy something and do not modify at all, out deep copy efforts are a loss
+ - efficient rollbacks

 To gain a deeper understanding we see how enfficiently could be make CoW for a Binary Tree [Binary Tree](https://en.wikipedia.org/wiki/Binary_tree).

 # Effieicnt Copy-on-write on a Binary Tree